 While you can spend your day gazing at the spectacular renaissance art at the Louvre in Paris, exploring Venetian canals through Gondola rides and witnessing the change of guards outside the Buckingham Palace, Eastern Europe has almost as much (if not more) to offer.

-The Grandeur of Vienna and Budapest, the transcendent beauty of Julian Alps, the mesmeric coastline of Croatia, are just a few reasons to visit the Eastern side of this beautiful continent.
+The Grandeur of Vienna and Budapest, the transcendent beauty of the Julian Alps and the mesmeric coastline of Croatia, are just a few reasons to visit the Eastern side of this beautiful continent.
 One thing, however, should be kept in mind while visiting Eastern Europe, it might be very similar to other sides but there are certain differences politically, culturally and socially.

 |1.
 Create and Plan a Good Itinerary|